MichaelKaaden/dockerized-app/README.md

 ```

 There's one thing we need to cope with when we're retrieving the settings from
-the JSON file: The app already needs its settings when it's launching, but the
+the JSON file: The app already needs its settings when it's launching.
+The
-settings are retrieved via an HTTP call, which is done asynchronously.
+settings are retrieved via an HTTP call, which means it happens asynchronously.
-Thankfully, Angular introduced the concept of an `APP_INITIALIZER` for that.
-I
+Thankfully, Angular introduced the concept of an `APP_INITIALIZER` for things
-won't go into detail here.
-The point is: The app awaits the `APP_INITIALIZER`'s
+like that.
+I won't go into detail here.
+The point is: The app waits for the
-result before continuing to initialize, and that's exactly what we need here.
+`APP_INITIALIZER`'s result before continuing to start up, and that's exactly
+what we need here.

 So, here's the `SettingsInitializerService` that is responsible for loading the
-`Settings`:
+`src/assets/settings.json`:

 ```typescript
 import { HttpClient } from "@angular/common/http";